Preparing for Graduation

 What if I have questions about graduation?

 The staff in the College Registrar's Office, 138 Monroe Hall, are happy to assist you with any questions you may have about graduation.
 You may also emal [email protected].
-Questions about major requirements should, however, be directed to the relevant department.
+Questions about major or minor requirements should, however, be directed to the relevant department.

 Will I be notified that everything is okay?